DelphiWorlds/PushIt/ReadMe.md

 There are precompiled Win32/Win64 binaries of PushIt in the `Bin` folder of this repo.

-**Please note that if you wish to use HTTP v1 API you will need to put the OpenSSL DLLs for the respective platform from the `Lib` folder either into the same folder as PushIt, or the Windows library path**
+**Please note that if you will need to put the OpenSSL DLLs for the respective platform from the `Lib` folder either into the same folder as PushIt, or the Windows library path**

 i.e. for Win32:
 ```